exercism/elm/concepts/phantom-types/about.md

 When used as phantom types, records are able to express complex constraints that can transform through functions.

 Let's add a new distance unit inside of the `Distance` module called `LegoBlock`.
-A `LegoBlock` distance is only useful to us if it has two properties: it is not fractional and it is not negative.
+Any `LegoBlock` distance is possible, but we are particularly interested in values that have two properties: being non-fractional and non-negative, as they refer to blocks that exist and are not broken, so we quantify these properties.

 ```elm
 type LegoBlock = LegoBlock